annafkt/frontend-mentor-challenges/README.md

 This is a collection of my coding solutions to the challenges on [Frontend Mentor](https://www.frontendmentor.io).

-These challenges provide a great opportunity to practise coding, experiment with tools and languages and learn a lot throughout the process.<br>
+These challenges provide a great opportunity to practise coding, experiment with tools and languages and learn a lot throughout the process.

 By completing these projects I can
 - strengthen my problem solving skills
 - gain a deeper understanding of web technologies